tarantool/metrics/doc/monitoring/getting_started.rst

 them as labels is feasible.
 In the second case, an identifier of a record is used.
 If there are many records, it's recommended to avoid such situations.

 The same principle applies to URLs.
-Using the entire URL with parameters is not recommended; using a URL template or just the name of the command is a better approach.
+Using the entire URL with parameters is not recommended.
+Use an URL template or the name of the command instead.

 In essence, when designing custom metrics and selecting labels or tags, it's crucial to opt for a minimal set of values that can uniquely identify the data without introducing unnecessary complexity or potential